18 scenic places to teach ESL

 9. Bali, Indonesia

-Most of Indonesia’s Hindus live in this province, and it’s fairly popular with tourists and ESL teachers as well.
+Most of Indonesia’s Hindus live in this province, and it’s fairly popular with tourists and ESL teachers.
 Scenery in Bali includes several pilgrimage temples, including the one on Tanah Lot, a rock formation pictured below.

 10. Casablanca, Morocco